 Creating a Credit Roll in Title Studio is a quick and easy process.

-- Enable the Center Justification button.
+- Next, click the Center Justification button.

-We will now begin setting up a standard two-column credit page.
+Setting up a two-column credit page.

-- Press the Right Justification Button
+- Press the Right Justification button

 - Drag the Guide Icon to where the left column will be.

 TIP: Do not worry if you see the text change position.
 We are only setting our guides at this point.

 TIP: By double clicking on the guide markers, we can change the justification from left to center to right.
 Experiment with different justification for unique results.
 However, to replicate the standard two-column credit roll, your guides should match the justification seen in the image above.

 Although we are conditioned to press Enter when adding a new line, we will want to avoid it in this example.
 To move from each text line to the next, we will want to hit the TAB key.

 - Press the Tab key and type the first character name